nickbruggen90/LabsVol8021Q/Project 1: NetOps Monitoring/configuration_set-up.md

 ```
 Once it boots up and you reach Network Configurations:
 ```
-1. You will choose an IP within the subnet of the VMNet1 NIC.
-In this instance it will be 192.168.83.10/24
+1. You will choose an IP within the subnet of the VMNet1 NIC (in this instance it will be 192.168.83.10/24)
 2. The gateway will be the IP of the pfSense LAN - 192.168.83.100
-3. Ping the default gateway and a name server (8.8.8.8 for instance)
+3. Define a name server (8.8.8.8 for instance)
 ```
 To populate the IP's of the Ubuntu Server, you may need to install net-tools:
 ```
 1. sudo apt install net-tools
-2. ifconfig /all
+2. ifconfig -a
 ```
 Next, let's install SNMP on the Ubuntu server.
 We will also need to allow SNMP on pfSense in future steps.
 Inside Ubuntu Server VM:
 ```
-sudo apt install snmp snmp-mibs-downloader snmpwalk -v2c -c public 192.168.83.100
+sudo apt install snmp snmp-mibs-downloader
 ```
 Alternatively, you can edit the /etc/snmp/snmp.conf file to make the output more readable.
 ```